 Law offices, banks, or businesses that house sensitive documents are not places that you will be able to clean with a Truckmount.
 If you don’t have a portable in your cleaning arsenal you run the risk of having to turn down these jobs.

 The configuration of your vehicle is something that you will have to work with on a daily basis.
 Are you working with a Cargo Van?
 Box Truck?
 You’ll want to carefully consider the limitations, space, and accessibility of each one so that you pick the right one for your operation.
 You will be in and out of your vehicle every day, and if you overlook these factors it can be a giant hassle.

 When considering space and ease-of-operation you will have to decide between a slide-in or direct drive Truckmount.
 A slide-in truckmount is easier to move from one van to the other and they have their own source of power, but they also take up more space and might require more maintenance.
 Direct-drive truckmounts are powered by your vehicle's engine, take up less space, and are easier to operate.

 There’s always the possibility that a customer will call you to re-service their home to touch up a spot.
 When you receive this call, it can be much more efficient to swing by with a portable to hit the area that you missed.

-Truckmounts are a mechanical piece of equipment, and just like a car they need regular service in order to work properly.
+Truckmounts are mechanical, and just like a car, need regular service in order to work properly.
 If you only have a Truckmount, you won’t be able to clean during the time that repair work is being done.

-Depending on the unit, more expensive truckmounts are capable of running a longer line of hose and can even support a dual-wand system.
+Depending on the unit, more expensive truckmounts are capable of running a long line of hose and can even support a dual-wand system.